go-simpler/sloglint/README.md

 ### No raw keys

 To prevent typos, you may want to forbid the use of raw keys altogether.
-The `-no-raw-keys` flag causes `sloglint` to report the use of strings as keys (including `slog.Attr` calls, e.g. `slog.Int("user_id", 42)`):
+The `no-raw-keys` option causes `sloglint` to report the use of strings as keys (including `slog.Attr` calls, e.g. `slog.Int("user_id", 42)`):

 ```go